brettstack/halfstack-site/content/posts/continuous-deployment-for-websites-on-aws-amplify-with-serverless-framework/index.md

       Value: !Sub ${AmplifyBranch.BranchName}.${AmplifyDomain.DomainName}
 ```

-If you're using a custom domain, you may need to perform some additional DNS steps (based on your provider), and you'll need to approve the SSL Certificate.
+After deploying this service, a new Amplify App will be created in your account that's configured to automatically build and deploy any changes to your master branch.
+If you're using a custom domain, you may need to perform some additional DNS steps (based on your provider), and approve the SSL Certificate as well.

-I noticed Amplify doesn't kick off the first build for you automatically even though we specify `EnableAutoBuild: true`.
-Maybe there's some other parameter that can be set to do this, but I couldn't find it.
-Simply log into the AWS console, navigate to your app in AWS Amplify, and initiate a build.

-> 🔒 Consider <a href="https://aws.amazon.com/secrets-manager/" target="_blank">using AWS Secrets Manager</a> instead of `.env` for `GITHUB_PERSONAL_ACCESS_TOKEN`
+> I noticed Amplify doesn't kick off the first build for you even with `EnableAutoBuild: true` set.
+Simply log into the AWS console, navigate to your app in AWS Amplify, and initiate that first build.
+If you figure out how to solve this, let me know!
+Also, consider <a href="https://aws.amazon.com/secrets-manager/" target="_blank">using AWS Secrets Manager</a> instead of `.env` for `GITHUB_PERSONAL_ACCESS_TOKEN` 🔒.

-While AWS Amplify does a great job of setting up basic Continuous Deployment for you, it leaves much to be desired for business-critical apps.
-No multi-stage pipeline, no alarm/time blockers, and no auto-rollbacks (or even manual rollback for that matter).
-Maybe in the future they'll have deep integration with <a href="https://aws.amazon.com/codepipeline/" target="_blank">AWS CodePipeline</a>.
+While AWS Amplify does a great job of setting up basic Continuous Deployment, it leaves much to be desired for business-critical apps.
+There's no multi-stage pipeline, no alarm/time blockers, and no auto-rollbacks (or even manual rollback for that matter).
+I'd wager deep integration with <a href="https://aws.amazon.com/codepipeline/" target="_blank">AWS CodePipeline</a> is already on the roadmap.

-I haven't tried this yet, but you should be able to set that up yourself by disabling `EnableAutoBuild` on your production branch (leave it on for PR previews!
-Another awesome feature I hadn't mentioned), and configure your CD pipeline to <a href="https://docs.aws.amazon.com/cli/latest/reference/amplify/start-job.html" target="_blank">start-job</a>.
-Rollbacks might be a challenge still, but maybe you can leverge the `commit-id` parameter.
+For now, you should be able to setup AWS CodePipeline yourself.
+I haven't tried this yet, but it looks like <a href="https://docs.aws.amazon.com/cli/latest/reference/amplify/start-job.html" target="_blank">start-job</a> is the action you'll need for the build step, and then you can add in all the custom pipeline bells and whistles you desire.
+Rollbacks might be a challenge still, but maybe you can leverge the `start-job --commit-id` parameter.
 If you try this out (or any other method of advanced CD with Amplify Console) let me know how it goes!